5 Signs Your Loved One Is Addicted To Adderall

 1. Behavioral Changes Due To Adderall Abuse

-Adderall abuse usually begins when a person recognizes that taking Adderall helps a person focus, gives them extra energy, and reduces appetite.
+Adderall abuse usually begins when a person recognizes that taking Adderall helps them focus, gives them extra energy, and reduces appetite.
 When misusing Adderall, a person may think that if a little Adderall helps a little, more Adderall will probably help a lot more.

 This train of thought can be extremely dangerous and may result in Adderall addiction.
 In addition to increased energy and activity, and reduction of appetite, some of the observable behavior changes that occur with Adderall abuse include: